Paldor Peak Climbing

 Includes

-• Transportation service through Bus/ Private Vehicle
+• Transportation service through a Private Vehicle from Kathmandu - Syabrubesi - Kathmandu

 • Teahouse and tented accommodation during trekking and climbing

-• American Meal Plan, i.e. Breakfast, Lunch and Dinner during the trek
+• American Meal Plan, i.e., Breakfast, Lunch, and Dinner during the trek

 • All necessary staffs with an experienced climbing leader (guide), cook, assistant climbing leader (4 trekkers: 1 assistant guide) and Sherpa porters to carry luggage (2 trekkers: 1 porter), other helpers (1 trekker: 2 helpers), including their insurance, equipment, flight, food and lodging

-• Medical Kit for safety of the trekkers.
+• Medical Kit for the safety of the trekkers (carried by your trekking guide/leader).

 • Group mountaineering camping and climbing equipment, very high-quality North Face or Mountain Hardware or similar kitchen, dining, toilet tents, mattresses, and kitchen equipment